nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 ## Overarching principles ##

 When populating the MedicationRequest profile it may appear that fields are duplicated in other associated resources.
+This is by design and has two benefits:

+* provides context for each individual resource
+* enables consumers to know that if no data has been populated it was because no data was available

-In the interests of minimising redundancy, the 2 following principles **MUST** be applied when populating the MedicationRequest profiles:
+This leads to the following two principles that **MUST** be applied when populating MedicationRequest profiles:

 1. All mandatory fields **MUST** be populated.

-2. Required fields **MUST** always be populated where the data exists in the system apart from where a lexically identical value exists for an equivalent data item in one of the parent profiles.
-For a MedicationRequest with `intent` of `plan` the associated MedicationStatement would be the parent profile.
-For a MedicationRequest with `intent` of `order`, the associated MedicationStatement and MedicationRequest with `intent` of `plan` are both considered parent profiles.
+2. Required fields **MUST** be populated where the data exists in the system

 ## MedicationRequest elements ##